bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-Open this URL using FireFox.
+To test the server, open the URL using FireFox.
 Why FireFox?
-This server does not have a secure socket layer (SSL) certificate -- we're only accessing it via an IP address.
+In this basic setup the server does not have a secure socket layer (SSL) certificate.
 Fortunately, FireFox allows you to use web real-time connection (WebRTC) without an SSL certificate.

 ![bbb-install.sh](images/index.png?raw=true "Index Page")

+You should see the default welcome page.
 Enter your name and click Join.
-BigBlueButton 2.0 should load and prompt you to join the audio.
+BigBlueButton 2.0 should then load and prompt you to join the audio.

 ![bbb-install.sh](images/join-audio.png?raw=true "Join Audio")

-While the above setup is good for testing and development, we strongly recommend you setup a SSL certificate on the server.
-The sections below show how to install and configure BigBlueButton with SSL certificate (using a single command, of course).
+At this point you have a full BigBlueButton server ready to use.
+But, While this basic setup is good for testing and development, you'll really want to configure the server with a fully qualified domain name (FQDN) and a SSL certificate for better security.

+The sections below show how to do this using `bbb-install.sh` and a few additional parameters.

 ## Overview

+`bbb-install.sh` is a BASH shell script that automates the [step-by-step installation steps](http://docs.bigbluebutton.org/install/install.html) for installing and configuring BigBlueButton 2.0.

+Of course, going through the step-by-step instructions is recommended if you want to understand what `bbb-install.sh` is doing.
+But if you want to setup a production ready server with SSL certificate, `bbb-install.sh` can save you a lot of time.

+Before running the script, we strongly recommend you do two steps

-The `bbb-install.sh` makes it easy to setup BigBlueButton 2.0 (and later) on a dedicated or virtual server that meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements).
+  * ensure the server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and

-Before running `bbb-install.sh`, we (strongly) recommend you setup a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of the server.
-With a FQDN in place, you can then use `bbb-install.sh` to install
+  * setup a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.

+To setup the domain name, you need to use a domain name registry (DNS), such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com)  to create an `A Record` that points to the external IP address of your server.
+Your DNS provider will provide lots of documentation on how to do this.

+With a FQDN and DNS entry in place,  you can then use `bbb-install.sh` to install

   * a 4096 bit secure socket layers (SSL) certificate from Let's Encrypt (we love Let's Encrypt),
   * the latest build of the HTML5 client, and
-  * the Green Light front-end for end-user access.
+  * the Green Light front-end to enable users to create accounts and manage rooms.

-With a SSL certificate in place, you can use FireFox, Chrome and Safari to share the share audio or video using web real-time communications (WebRTC).
+Also, with a SSL certificate in place, your users can use Chrome and Safari to share the share audio/video/screen using WebRTC.

-The full source code `bbb-install.sh` is here [github](https://github.com/bigbluebutton/bbb-install).
+The full source code `bbb-install.sh` is [here](https://github.com/bigbluebutton/bbb-install).
 To make it easy for anyone to run the script with a single command, we host the latest version of the script at `https://ubuntu.bigbluebutton.org/bbb-install.sh`.

 ### Server choices

+There are many hosting companies that will provide you both virtual and dedicated servers.

-Many companies, such as [Digital Ocean](https://www.digitalocean.com/), offer both virtual and bare metal servers that provide you with an Ubuntu 16.04 64-bit server with single public IP address and no firewall.
+For example, [Digital Ocean](https://www.digitalocean.com/) offers both virtual and bare metal servers that provide you with an Ubuntu 16.04 64-bit server with single public IP address and no firewall.

 Other companies, such as [ScaleWay](https://www.scaleway.com/) (choose either Bare Metal or Pro servers) and [Google Compute Engine](https://cloud.google.com/compute/) offer servers that are setup behind network address translation (NAT).
 That is, they have both an internal and external IP address.
 When installing on these servers, the `bbb-install.sh` will detect the internal/external addresses and configures BigBlueButton accordingly.